Buick Lacrosse Insurance Rates

 To start comparing Buick LaCrosse insurance rates, use our free tool above.

-The average auto insurance rates for a Buick Lacrosse are $1,100 annually for full coverage.
-Comprehensive costs approximately $224, collision costs $346, and liability is estimated at $394.
-Buying just liability costs approximately $440 a year, with insurance for high-risk drivers costing around $2,370.
-Teens cost the most to insure at $4,192 a year or more.
+U.S. average insurance rates for a Buick Lacrosse are $1,100 a year with full coverage.
+Comprehensive costs around $224 each year, collision insurance costs $346, and liability coverage is $394.
+Buying just liability costs around $440 a year, and insurance for high-risk drivers costs around $2,370.
+Teen drivers pay the highest rates at up to $4,192 a year.

 Average premium for full coverage: $1,100